Argishti-Cho/terraform-playground/README.md

 # Terraform Playground

-This repository uses a Packer GitHub Action to create a custom AWS EC2 AMI with Docker pre-installed.
+This repository uses a Packer GitHub Action to create a custom AWS EC2 AMI with docker-ce and docker-compose pre-installed.
 After the Packer workflow completes successfully, a Terraform workflow is triggered to create an AWS EC2 instance using the new custom AMI.

 The Packer workflow is triggered by a push event to the repository that includes changes to the Packer directory or workflow.
-The Terraform workflow is triggered by a push event that includes changes to the Ansible or Terraform directories or workflow.
+The Terraform workflow is triggered by a push event that includes changes to the Ansible or Terraform directories or workflow or when the Packer workflow completes successfully.

 Make sure to have the 'AWS_ACCESS_KEY', 'AWS_SECRET_KEY', and 'PRIVATE_KEY' set as GitHub Secrets in your repository.
 Both Packer and Terraform use Ansible for provisioning.